kenjennings/Atari-Breakout76/README04Implementation.md

 However, the Atari computer immitation of Breakout can add some configurability to game parameters.
 This needs a minimal user interface and directions in place of the arcade button controls and should appear separately from the main game screen.
 This startup screen provides an opportunity for splash or title graphics.

 The configuration should be pre-set to the options closest to the arcade game experience.
-Options may include:
+Possible options may include:
 - Number of balls: 1, 3, 5 (default), 7
 - Starting speed: slow (default), medium, fast
 - Speed increments: none, 2 hits, 4 hits (default), 6 hits, 8 hits